-Agency's Response to the Finding
+Agency's Responses to the Findings

-The Agency's response to the finding identified in our audit is described in the accompanying Schedule of Findings.
-The Agency's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.
+The Agency's responses to the findings identified in our audit are described in the accompanying Schedule of Findings.
+The Agency's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.